arief25ramadhan/point-cloud-processing/README.md

 In summary, there are five steps in our pipeline:

 - Load point cloud data
-- Voxel down sample the data
+- Voxel downsample the data
 - Distinguish the road and the obstacles using RANSAC
 - Identify individual obstacle through DBSCAN clustering
 - Generate 3D bounding boxes of the obstacles